MarioMalic/ImageToADINA/README.md

 #### Credits:
 - Function 'rgb2hex' written by Chad A. Greene, sourced from MATLAB File Exchange
-##### Recommendations:
-- There are few options to reduce the time to build the model in addition to environment control settings:
+##### There are few options to reduce the time to build the model in addition to environment control settings:
 - Edit - Memory Usage and give ADINA-AUI extra RAM to work with.
 - File - Stop Recording if it is turned on
 - Hide message window on the bottom of AUI window